jckuri/Object_Detection_in_Urban_Environment/README.md

 are more unstable and bigger than the loss values in the enhanced experiment below.
 This is expected and desirable.

 In the end, this experiment produced decent results.
-Look at the following video demos:
+Look at the following video demos from the test dataset:
 [#video-demos-with-baseline-detections-and-enhanced-detections](#video-demos-with-baseline-detections-and-enhanced-detections)

 #### Improve on the reference